 Each page and blog post should have its own primary target keyword (or set of keywords) when possible.
 You can use a program like Semush to determine whether or not you have any keyword duplications within your site pages.

 For the pages with less traffic or conversions, you can simply move that content to the better-performing page.
-Then, you can redirect the old URL to the new one-stop-shop page.
+Then, redirect the old URL to the new one-stop-shop page.

 Of course, you can use similar keywords throughout your website and blog.
-But it’s a good idea not to have two pages focusing too much on one keyword.
-That can trigger Google to ding the pages for duplicate content.
+But two pages that focus on similar keywords can trigger Google to ding the pages for duplicate content.

 Pro tip: You can overlap target keywords if the content is unique enough not to be flagged as duplicate, but you should aim for your targeted keyword page to rank highest on your site for that specific keyword.